Monday, July 22, 2024

 4. What need am I trying to get met?

 Often unmet needs go unnoticed for years.
 Perhaps, like me, you had an emotionally absent father figure.
 Or your caregiver was super-critical.
 These kinds of traumatic events wound us.
 We don't get our emotional needs met by the person who was supposed to meet them.
 So we continue looking for someone to fill our emotional buckets, usually from someone who is just as emotionally unable to meet those needs.
-When we finally become aware of an unmet need, we can then look for healthier ways and people to meet the need and thus, put an end to the power of our subconsious unhealthy relational patterns, irrational fears, and finally heal our souls.

 5. Look for a pattern.